asus-linux-drivers/asus-fliplock-driver/README.md

 LOG=DEBUG sudo -E ./asus_fliplock.py
 ```

-For some operating systems with boot failure (Pop!OS, Mint, ElementaryOS, SolusOS), before installing, please uncomment in the asus_touchpad.service file, this following property and adjust its value:
+For some operating systems with boot failure (Pop!OS, Mint, ElementaryOS, SolusOS), before installing, please uncomment in the asus_fliplock.service file, this following property and adjust its value:
 ```
 # ExecStartPre=/bin/sleep 2
 ```